Expansion Joint Manufacturers Association

-The Expansion Joint Manufacturers Association is an organization of metal bellows expansion joint manufacturers.
+The Expansion Joint Manufacturers Association (EJMA) is an organization of metal bellows expansion joint manufacturers.
 It was founded in 1955 to create and maintain a set of standards for quality expansion joint design and manufacturing.
 The EJMA standards are used worldwide as a reference for the proper selection and application of metallic bellows expansion joints.
 The standards are a combination of a variety of expansion joint manufacturers' knowledge and experience.

 The EJMA organization performs extensive technical research on a variety of topics concerning the design and manufacturing of expansion joints.
 This knowledge contributes to providing new versions of the EJMA book of standards.

 Members

 The current members that are a part of the Expansion Joint Manufacturers Association include: